JordanMajd/code-challenges/javascript/README.md

 # Project Euler Javascript

-Problem solutions are located in the [src](/javascript/src) directory.
+Problem solutions are located in the [solution](/javascript/solution) directory.
 Problems are named after their problem number, problem 1 for example would be `p1.js`.

 Each problem has a test located in the [test](/javascript/test) directory.
 Tests are named after the file they are testing, `p1.js`'s test would be `p1.test.js`.

+Helper code is located in the [src](/javascript/src) directory.

 To install all dependencies: